 “LMU students are very earnest,” Stone said.
 “Whatever standard you place on them they will meet, and I very much enjoy seeing the plurality of points of view they deliver.”

-With a slate of undergraduate courses that includes “Philosophical Inquiry,” “Ethics” and “Symbolic Logic,” Stone says his goal is to have students walk out of his classes with the heightened ability to recognize the beauty, dignity and value of human beings, and the wealth inherent.
+With a slate of undergraduate courses that includes “Philosophical Inquiry,” “Ethics,” and “Symbolic Logic,” Stone says his goal is to have students walk out of his classes with the heightened ability to recognize the beauty, dignity and value of human beings, in order to enrich their work and the world around them.

 “I teach to the least common multiple, not the greatest common denominator,” Stone said.
 “I want my courses to be challenging for my best student.”

-Additionally, Stone is an active campus presence, championing Undergraduate Research Initiatives for First Generation and minority students as well as helping to create bridge programs for community college students trying to enter four year universities.
+Additionally, Stone is an active presence on campus, championing Undergraduate Research Initiatives for First Generation and minority students as well as helping to create bridge programs for community college students trying to enter four year universities.

 As for what he thinks is the biggest philosophical quandary facing society today?